quaffpotion/ggt/README.md

 - Search "QQ" for questions

 ## Todo
+- [ ] Read through Forester paper, take down relevant algebraic graph of group definitions
+- [ ] Outline why core is simply connected
+  - [x] Send email and break out as a lemma
+  - [ ] Write details of core being simply connected lemma
+- [ ] Write up email that avoids folding
+- [ ] Define VHD complex
+- [ ] Details on f121 and f122
+- [ ] Details on Standard 2-complex fibration
+- [ ] Work out how deep the no tree assumption goes
 - [x] Prove Transverse Lemma
   - [x] Argue upstairs for (3) implies (2)
   - [x] Add skeleton for propositions from email subject "an easier way" to finish thm:ellipticimpliesequality.